myapps-directory/myapps-client-utility/README.md

-# ola-client-utility
+# myapps-client-utility
-Utilities for ola client
+Utilities for myapps client